mlcommons/medperf/docs/getting_started/installation.md

     ```

     `./cc` holds MedPerf's confidential computing components.
 They are a
-    separate package so that they can be used on their own — the key broker in
+    separate package so that they can be used on their own, and they are not
-    `./kbs` depends on them and on nothing else from MedPerf — and they are not
     published to PyPI, which is why they are installed from source first.

 4. Verify the installation: